Six FAQs about what’s happening, why, and what we can do about it

 - Maintain – and test – regular backups.
 If the worst happens, a tested backup of your system may be all that stands between you and a ransom payment.

-- Implement endpoint protection.
-Modern malware protection software goes way beyond yesterday’s anti-virus programs, protecting your systems against both known and unknown threat patterns.
+- Implement endpoint detection and response (EDR) protection.
+Modern EDR software goes way beyond yesterday’s anti-virus programs, protecting your systems against both known and unknown threat patterns and accelerating response to potential attack.

 - Implement a security information and event management (SIEM) program, which is vital to watch for irregularities on your network that could signal problems – both inadvertent and malicious.
-Plus, a SIEM is required for cyber insurability and many compliance regimes.
+Plus, a SIEM is required for cyber insurability and many compliance/regulatory programs.

-Many schools look to business partners to provide guidance or hosted/managed services for many of these areas.
+Many schools look to business partners like ISA Cybersecurity to provide guidance or managed services for many of these areas.
 No institution should feel alone.

 6. Where can we learn more?

 ISA Cybersecurity is also here to help.
-In addition to articles and resources on our website, we have partnered with several Ontario post-secondary institutions to provide guidance and support to their security programs, so we have a strong background in the sector and a keen understanding of the pain points that schools feel today.
+In addition to practical articles and education-focused resources on our website, we have partnered with several post-secondary institutions in Canada to provide guidance and support to their security programs.
+We have a strong, proven background in the education sector and a keen understanding of the pain points that schools feel today.
 We have taken that depth of experience to market and are proud to provide cyber services to many individual schools, school boards and school districts right across Canada.
-We take a risk-based approach to developing cyber programs — rather than chasing the latest technology or a flashy point solution — to help schools strengthen their cyber posture.
+We take a risk-based approach to developing cyber programs – rather than chasing the latest technology or a flashy point solution – to help schools strengthen their cyber posture.
 This approach addresses real-world risks cost-effectively and balances those risks against other critical imperatives, such as ensuring timely, effective, and efficient educational services.
 We can help bring order to chaos.

 Contact us today to learn more.